lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   Both ends of a SCHC communication must be provisioned with the same Profile information and with the same set of Rules before the communication starts, so that there is no ambiguity in how they expect to communicate.

-* Rule: A set of header field values, matching operator and actions to be applied.
+* Rule: A set of Field Descriptions.

-* Rule ID: An identifier for a Rule.
+* Rule ID (Rule Identifier): An identifier for a Rule.
 SCHC C/D on both sides share the same Rule ID for a given packet.
 A set of Rule IDs are used to support SCHC F/R functionality.

 * SCHC C/D: Static Context Header Compression Compressor/Decompressor.
 A mechanism used on both sides, at the Dev and at the network, to achieve Compression/Decompression of headers.